20 questions ESL speaking game

-Some topic examples that work well for 20 questions include: animals, jobs or sports.
-It just depends on whatever you’re studying in class that day.
+Some topic examples that work well for 20 questions include animals, jobs or sports.
+It just depends on whatever you’re teaching in class that day.

 Skills: Speaking/Listening